coder/coder-logstream-kube/README.md

 }
 ```

-This will ensure all pod events will be sent during initialization and startup.
+This ensures all pod events will be sent during initialization and startup.